Giovanni Battista Caviglia: Career in Egypt

 In 1817, Salt hired him to excavate the Great Sphinx at Giza, which over the centuries had been almost totally covered by the desert sand.

-The last dig around the Sphinx had been carried out in 160 AD by order of the Roman Emperor Marcus Aurelius.
-As the excavations continued under Caviglia, he came upon an array of ancient Egyptian artifacts and inscriptions in Greek and Latin.

-In 1819, he had to suspend his research.
+Caviglia was the first person in almost two thousand years to uncover the full-scale of the Sphinx.
+The last excavation around the monumental sculpture had been carried out in 160 AD, on the orders of the Roman emperor Roman Emperor Marcus Aurelius.
+At the head of a team of around 160 workers, Caviglia cleared away the sand to reveal the statue's chest and paws, as well as the Dream Stele.
+As the excavations continued, he came upon an array of ancient Egyptian artifacts and inscriptions in Greek and Latin.
+Caviglia had to suspend his research in 1819 due to a serious eye problem.